 All that is by way of introduction of my Big Discovery, which came while doing the dishes after the Second Seder.
 (Like so many insights into the Seder, this one came after everyone had gone home.)
 My solid hypothesis that “Chad gadya” is an artifact of folk culture which was modified and appended to the Haggadah led to another hypothesis about non-religious folk practices which became part of the Seder.

 One of the strangest of the intentionally strange practices on Seder night is the custom of dipping our fingers into our glasses of wine and removing a drop for each of the Ten Plagues as they are enumerated.
-(In reality, 16 drops are removed in total: ten for the Plagues, an additional three for each “word” of Rabbi Yehudah’s acronym for the Plagues, and a first three when “blood, fire and columns of smoke” is mentioned along with the rest of Joel 3:3, shortly before the listing of the Plagues.)
+(In reality, 16 drops are removed in total: ten for the Plagues, an additional three for each “word” of Rabbi Yehudah’s acronym for the Plagues, and a first three when “blood, fire and columns of smoke” is mentioned along with the rest of Joel 3:3, shortly before the enumeration of the Plagues.)

-The canonical explanation for the practice is that, as one shouldn’t rejoice over the misfortune of others, we wish momentarily to consider the fate the Egyptians suffered and reduce our joy by reducing the quantity of wine in our cups.
+The canonical explanation for the practice is that, as one shouldn’t rejoice over the misfortune of others, we pause momentarily to consider the fate the Egyptians suffered and reduce our joy by reducing the quantity of wine in our cups.
 That the custom is immediately to refill the cups suggests that this explanation might not be the correct one.
 Moreover, the Song at the Sea shows that the Israelites felt no compunction about gloating over the Egyptians’ comeuppance.
 Feeling sorry for our oppressors is emphatically not a theme of the Exodus narratives.
 Something else would then have to be behind the practice of removing the wine from the cups: what if (like “Chad gadya”) it were a secular folk practice which, over the years, became canonical and acquired an official explanation which had nothing to do with its original purpose?

 I am obviously going to argue that such is the case, and I believe I have a plausible hypothesis as to the practice’s origins.
 Probably every human culture has some sort of superstitious act or phrase to be performed or uttered whenever the Evil Eye is tempted (in other words, when you mention someone else’s ill fate and ask that it not be shared by you.)
 The best known of these in America today is probably touching wood.
-Among the Jewish traditions for averting the Evil Eye are spitting, or the more sanitary option of the incantatory non-word “kenehora” (>Yiddish/Hebrew “kein ayin ha ra” – “no evil eye”.)
+Among the Jewish traditions for averting the Evil Eye are spitting, or the more sanitary option of the incantatory non-word “kenehora” (>Yiddish/Hebrew “kein ayin ha ra” – “no Evil Eye”.)
 I’d like to suggest that the dipping of the finger in the second of the Seder’s four cups of wine is another practice to avert the Evil Eye, an invocation of sympathetic magic to prevent the Plagues from boomeranging on us as we tempt fate by mentioning them.
 We can easily imagine someone somewhere across the millennia having precisely such a reaction to the Plague litany, and yielding to folk superstition.

 I will confess that I am not a specialist in Near Eastern folk anthropology, but I can deduce some support for my theory that some part of the custom of removing wine from a cup with the finger might be a Jewish anti-Evil Eye practice.
 We know that, in Jewish folklore, red is the color which averts the Evil Eye (witness the custom of wearing a red bendele around the wrist.)
 For our cousins the Arabs, the anti-Evil Eye color is blue (whence the popularity of blue stones in their jewelry designs.)
 From Lebanese friends, I’ve learned that actually touching a blue stone is required for averting the Evil Eye when it has been tempted, so I’m going to make an anthropological jump and suggest that – perhaps – there was once a Jewish equivalent of touching something red.